Rsantct/pe.audio.sys/pe.audio.sys/doc/01_Install_firewire_audio_interface.md

 # Firewire audio interfaces

+The `libffado2` Debian package provides a driver layer for firewire interfaces, for model compatibility see here:

+    zcat /usr/share/doc/libffado2/README.gz | less

 ## FFADO for firewire audio interfaces

 If you plan to use a JACK with a firewire audio interface, please install the Firewire Audio Drivers stuff (aka FFADO):